pizzyander/Zomato-Data-Cleaning/README.md

 - Cleaning individual columns.
 - Remove the NaN values from the dataset

-### Data Visualization:
-- Restaurants delivering Online or not.
-- Restaurants allowing table booking or not.
-- Table booking Rate vs Rate.
-- Best Location.
-- Relation between Location and Rating.
-- Restaurant Type.
-- Gaussian Rest type and Rating.
-- Types of Services.
-- Relation between Type and Rating.
-- Cost of Restaurant.
-- No. of restaurants in a Location.
-- Restaurant type.
-- Most famous restaurant chains in Bengaluru.

 ## install and load all relevant packages
 ```{R}